 Methodology

-This project builds a structured, independent intelligence layer for the diving profession.
+This project builds a structured, independent intelligence layer for the diving profession, supporting better decisions, stronger representation, and more informed development across the sector.